-The mobile source analyses determined concentrations of PM{10} due to the proposed project at the Brooklyn site would not result in any violations of NAAQS at the intersection analyzed, and incremental concentrations of $PM{2.5}$ would not exceed the City's de minimis criteria for $PM{2.5}$.
+The mobile source analyses determined concentrations of $PM{10}$ due to the proposed project at the Brooklyn site would not result in any violations of NAAQS at the intersection analyzed, and incremental concentrations of $PM{2.5}$ Since the mobile source screening thresholds referenced in the CEQR Technical Manual were not exceeded, there would be no significant adverse air quality impacts due the additional traffic generated by the proposed detention facility. would not exceed the City's de minimis criteria for $PM{2.5}$ .
 In addition, concentrations of CO and $PM{2.5}$ from the parking facilities associated with the proposed detention facility would not result in any significant adverse air quality impacts.